-- 2.8.
-A recent study from the Central Bank of Ireland on differential pricing practices in private car and home insurance markets9 found empirical evidence that younger policyholders tend to have shorter tenures, whereas older policyholders tend to have longer tenures.
+2.8.
+A recent study from the Central Bank of Ireland on differential pricing practices in private car and home insurance markets found empirical evidence that younger policyholders tend to have shorter tenures, whereas older policyholders tend to have longer tenures.
 As older customers tend to have a longer tenure, there is a concern that older, and potentially vulnerable, customers are disproportionately impacted by differential pricing practices.
-Following the assessment of these practices, the Central Bank of Ireland concluded that price walking practices could result in unfair outcomes for some consumers and introduced a number of measures to strengthen the consumer protection framework, including a ban on price walking practices on policyholders' second or subsequent renewal.10 - 2.9.
-Another study from the Dutch Authority for the Financial Markets11 acknowledged the use of differential pricing practices in their jurisdiction, and, noted that, in line with the findings of the Financial Conduct Authority of the UK in a related report12, the competitive pressure could override the moral compass: insurers who were morally opposed to the loyalty penalty implemented it, nevertheless, to maintain or bolster their competitive position.
-The Dutch Authority also noted that in addition to the margin component of the premium covered by differential pricing practices, price differentiation practices also take place on the actuarial component of the premium and, could potentially also be done on the basis of the terms and conditions of an insurance product. - 2.10.
+Following the assessment of these practices, the Central Bank of Ireland concluded that price walking practices could result in unfair outcomes for some consumers and introduced a number of measures to strengthen the consumer protection framework, including a ban on price walking practices on policyholders' second or subsequent renewal.

+2.9.
+Another study from the Dutch Authority for the Financial Markets acknowledged the use of differential pricing practices in their jurisdiction, and, noted that, in line with the findings of the Financial Conduct Authority of the UK in a related report, the competitive pressure could override the moral compass: insurers who were morally opposed to the loyalty penalty implemented it, nevertheless, to maintain or bolster their competitive position.
+The Dutch Authority also noted that in addition to the margin component of the premium covered by differential pricing practices, price differentiation practices also take place on the actuarial component of the premium and, could potentially also be done on the basis of the terms and conditions of an insurance product.

+2.10.
 In Sweden, in February 2022 Finansinspektionen launched a market study to assess the impact on retail consumers of differential pricing practices in motor and home insurance in their jurisdiction.
 The findings of this study are expected to be published in Q2-Q3 2022.
+Italy's Istituto per la vigilanza sulle assicurazioni is also expected to publish a report on this matter in Q3-Q4 2022.